 - Vaccinate your pets and/or livestock against rabies by using a licensed veterinarian.
+It is required by city and county statute that all cats and dogs have a rabies vaccination by a licensed veterinarian.
 Rabies shots need to be boosted, so check your pet’s records or with your veterinarian.

 - When walking or hiking with your dog, protect them and wildlife by keeping your dog on a leash.